 Key information to support those who are using personal data for law enforcement purposes.

 Before you start to collect or use people's data, you need to identify and document a 'lawful processing condition' (or 'lawful basis') that you can rely on.
 Doing this is part of your obligation under the 'lawfulness, fairness & transparency' principle.

 The data protection principles sit at the core of the compliance requirements of the Law.
 They set out how personal data must be handled, ensuring that individuals rights are respected.
 Learn more about the principles and how they are applied.

 If you work with data about or related to identified (or identifiable) living people you are legally obliged to maintain an annual registration with us.

 There are a number of specific areas in the Law that provide for the Authority to be consulted, give approval or accreditation in certain limited circumstances.
 Some of these areas will be developed further in the months and years ahead and if you have any questions, please do get in touch.

 Data protection compliance will look different for different organisations and it does not lend itself well to a tick box approach.
 Templates should be used as part of a wider governance programme and will need to be adapted for your own organisation’s needs.

-If you are based in the Bailiwick of Guernsey and use data about, or related to, people you need to be aware of legal issues surrounding transferring that data outside of the Bailiwick.
+If you are based in the Bailiwick of Guernsey and process data about, or related to, people you need to be aware of your legal obligations under the Data Protection (Bailiwick of Guernsey) Law, 2017 including if you are considering transferring any data outside of the Bailiwick.